BeyondMicroControl/AsciiCAD/docs/design.md

    - Record an attachment `(componentInstance, CEcell) -> netId`.

    Requirements:
-   - Each `CE` MUST be owned by exactly one component instance.
+   - Each `CE` must be owned by exactly one component instance.
-   - A `CE` MUST attach to exactly one provisional net (possibly a single-cell net).
+   - A `CE` must attach to exactly one provisional net (possibly a single-cell net).

 4) **Bridge within components (*)**
-   If a matched component provides a Bridge Map, provisional nets touching bridged CEs MUST be unioned.
+   If a matched component provides a Bridge Map, provisional nets touching bridged CEs must be unioned.

-5) **Merge by net labels (MUST for `type=="Net"`)**
+5) **Merge by net labels (must for `type=="Net"`)**
-   If a provisional net attaches to a Net-label component with `LabelID`, then all nets attaching to Net-label components of the same `LabelID` MUST be unioned.
+   If a provisional net attaches to a Net-label component with `LabelID`, then all nets attaching to Net-label components of the same `LabelID` must be unioned.

 Union-find is the recommended structure for steps (4) and (5), but any deterministic equivalent is acceptable.

-### CE adjacency edge-case (MUST)
+### CE adjacency edge-case
 Components/boxes do not overlap, but component ends may be **directly adjacent**.

 Policy requirement:
-- The tracer MUST allow a cell to be simultaneously classified as `CE` and as `LE`/`LJ`.
+- The tracer must allow a cell to be simultaneously classified as `CE` and as `LE`/`LJ`.
-- If a provisional net consists of exactly **two adjacent wire cells**, and both cells are `CE` cells owned by different components (or a component and a box port), then both cells MUST be reported as `LJ` (connection nodes) and MUST NOT be reported as `LE`, even though their graph degree is 1.
+- If a provisional net consists of exactly **two adjacent wire cells**, and both cells are `CE` cells owned by different components (or a component and a box port), then both cells must be reported as `LJ` (connection nodes) and must not be reported as `LE`, even though their graph degree is 1.

 **Rationale:** this pattern represents a direct pin-to-pin connection and should be treated as a junction, not as two “dangling ends”.

 ### Derived netline artefact (JSON schema)

-Each final netline MUST provide at least:
+Each final netline must provide at least:

 - `id`: stable net identifier (deterministic across runs)
 - `cells`: list/set of all wire cell coordinates in the final net